-Thankfully no-one was hurt but after a few seconds of making sure I was still alive, I got out to inspect the damage.
+At least no-one was hurt, but after a few seconds of making sure I was still alive, I got out to inspect the damage.
 I walked around the compactor and nothing stood out to be broken, so I thought that I may well of dodged a bullet.

 That was until I noticed some oily substance oozy from the front of compactor, that I assumed was some of that fine bin juice leaking out but on closer inspection, the oily substance turned out to be none other than oil!
 Assumingly coming from somewhere in the mechanical part of the compactor.
 This can’t be good….